Learn about the hierarchy of courts in Nigeria and their respective jurisdictions.

 The establishment of the High Court of a State and the High Court of the Federal Capital Territory, Abujat are provided for in Sections 270 and Section 255 of the 1999 Constitution.
 They shall consist of at least one judge and headed by a Chief Judge.

-Jurisdiction of the State High Courts and FCT — the High Court of the Federal Capital Territory, Abuja and the High Court of a State have jurisdiction to hear and determine any civil proceedings in which the existence or extent of a legal right, power, duty, liability, privilege, interest, obligation or claim is in issue or to hear and determine any criminal proceedings involving or relating to any penalty, forfeiture, punishment or other liability in respect of an offence committed by any person as well as those jurisdiction of the Federal High Court.
+Jurisdiction of the State High Courts and FCT — the High Court of the Federal Capital Territory, Abuja and the High Court of a State have jurisdiction to hear and determine any civil proceedings in which the existence or extent of a legal right, power, duty, liability, privilege, interest, obligation or claim is in issue or to hear and determine any criminal proceedings involving or relating to any penalty, forfeiture, punishment or other liability in respect of an offense committed by any person as well as those jurisdiction of the Federal High Court.

 These state high courts have the widest jurisdiction in the law.